dk14/wolfram-mega/docs/dsl.md

     }
 })).multiple(Dsl.account("alice", "usd"), Dsl.account("bob", "btc")).enumerateWithBoundMulti([[500000000, 50000000]])
 ```
-> This is NOT atomic swap.
+> **^This is NOT atomic swap**.
 Atomic swaps are transactions - not contracts, they execute unconditionally.

 This one IS: